The 20 Best and Worst Greek Yogurts

 Based in Vermont, this small creamery makes a big impact on the Greek yogurt scene.
 Their cows are raised without hormones, and they use five different strains of cultures to form the yogurt—whereas many just use three.

-Chobani uses whole milk for their plain yogurt, which is why the fat content of the resulting yogurt is 4 percent.
+Chobani also offers a whole milk version of their plain yogurt—resulting in a 4 percent fat yogurt—but you’ll have to buy the larger tubs for that.
 This pick is high in protein and very low in sugar.
 (In fact, there are zero added sugars or sweeteners in this container.)

 Clover Sonoma Organic Greek Yogurt, Whole Milk Plain